 Me too.
 All the dang time.

-That’s why, when we first started talking about what we wanted to do in our garage “un-renovation,” I immediately knew that somewhere in the room we’d have to have a huge chalkboard.
+That’s why, when we first started talking about what we wanted to do in our garage “un-renovation,” I immediately knew that somewhere in the room we’d have to have a giant chalkboard.

 Because why the heck not?